Motor vehicle and boat tax

 PROBLEMS WITH YOUR MOTOR VEHICLE EXCISE

 Even if you never received your excise bill, you are still responsible for any interest or fines that have been applied to your account.
-That’s why it’s important to make sure you update your mailing address with the Registry of Motor Vehicles.
+That’s why it’s important to make sure you update your mailing address with the RMV.

-If you don’t make your payment within 30 days of the date the City issued the excise tax, the City’s Collector-Treasurer will send a demand.
-The demand charge is $5.
+Filing an abatement application does not excuse you from paying the excise bill.
+If payment is not made within 30 days of the date the City issued the excise tax, the City’s Collector-Treasurer will send a demand for the amount of the excise plus a demand charge of $5.

-The City also adds interest to your bill from the day after it was due until you pay it off, at an annual rate of 12 percent.
-If you don’t answer the demand within 14 days, the Collector-Treasurer may issue a warrant notice, which carries additional fees.
+Unpaid excise bills will accrue interest at the rate of 12% from the day after it was due until it is paid off.
+If the demand is not answered 14 days, the Collector-Treasurer may issue a warrant notice, which carries additional fees.

-If you don’t answer the warrant, the City will send you a final service warrant at your home or work.
-If you ignore the service warrant and don’t make your payment, you won’t be able to renew your license or registration.
-Total fees could add up to $64.
+If the warrant is not answered, a final service warrant will be sent to your home or work.
+If the service warrant goes unpaid, you will not be able to renew your license or registration.

-When you finally settle your account, we give you a receipt that you can show the Registry of Motor Vehicles.
+If and when you settle your account, a receipt will be given to you that you can show the RMV.
 If you have any questions about payments for the current fiscal year, contact the Taxpayer Referral and Assistance Center at 617-635-4287.
 For payments in previous years, call the Collections Department at 617-635-4131.

 MOTOR VEHICLE EXCISE EXEMPTIONS